13 Behind-the-Scenes Secrets of Movie and TV Extras

 On a film or TV set, continuity is key.
 To create the illusion that a scene is happening in real-time, rather than over a series of hours or days, every little detail must remain the same in each shot and from every angle.
 Extras are meticulously examined for accidental inconsistencies in their wardrobes.
 “You’ve gotta wear the same clothes every day,” Rogers says.
 “The production assistant will take your picture for continuity to make sure you haven’t taken off a necklace or something.
 For the Homeland finale, I wore a pair of leggings and a raincoat for a solid week.”

 Background actors are usually expected to bring their own clothes to set unless the production has a large wardrobe budget.
-And if you were to peek into the closet of a regular background actor, you’d see hangers upon hangers of grey and dark blue clothing items.
+And if you were to peek into the closet of a regular background actor, you’d see hangers upon hangers of gray and dark blue clothing items.
 Muted colors are preferred on set to make sure extras are as unremarkable as possible.
 Shirts can’t have any visible logos, and white clothes are discouraged because they “have a tendency to shine like a beacon on camera,” Francis says.

 If you resemble one of the principal actors, you’re probably not going to get much camera time.
 “On Homeland, you’ll never see them place anyone near Claire Danes who has the same hair color as her,” Rogers says.